-The presence, in person or by proxy, of the holders of no less than 33 1/3% of the outstanding shares of the Company's capital stock entitled to vote is necessary to constitute a quorum to transact business.
+The presence, in person or by proxy, of the holders of no less than 33 1/3% of the voting power of all shares of the Company's capital stock issued, outstanding and entitled to vote at the Annual Meeting is necessary to constitute a quorum to transact business.
 If a quorum is not present or represented at the Annual Meeting, the stockholders entitled to vote at the Annual Meeting, present in person or by proxy, or the chairperson of the Annual Meeting (if any), may adjourn the Annual Meeting from time to time without notice or other announcement until a quorum is present or represented.